What is a wastewater overflow?

 Franklin Road: separating wastewater and stormwater

-Work is underway in Franklin Road and Collingwood Street in Ponsonby to install new wastewater pipes.
-The existing pipes will be for stormwater.
-Learn more about this project
+Work is complete in Franklin Road and Collingwood Street in Ponsonby, with new wastewater pipes installed.
+The existing pipes are being used for stormwater.

 Building storage tanks